aspenlin/labtestocr/Installation.md

 fc-cache -vf //this is probably for checking fonts available

-## Set up for tessturotial (training English): Follow instructions in the following link: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00, If you run into some problems, refer to notes below
+## Set up for tessturotial (training English):
+//Follow instructions in the following link: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00, If you run into some problems, refer to notes below mkdir ~/tesstutorial cd ~/tesstutorial mkdir langdata
-mkdir ~/tesstutorial
-cd ~/tesstutorial
-mkdir langdata